 Features: Chapter points are set using Scene Detection, or choose custom points.

-Locations: Lab is in El Segundo, Calif.
+Locations: Lab is in Fishers, Ind.
 Set up your order online and follow instructions for secure shipping.

 Options: YesVideo doesn’t offer editable files or any type of custom work.

-Features: DVDs feature chapter menus, music video highlights and Digital Scrapbook PC software.
-Purchase includes 90 days free access to view and share videos online.
+Features: DVDs feature chapter menus and the ability to personalize with a title, background music and theme.
+Purchase includes 60 days free access to view and share videos online.

-Locations: Labs in Norcross, Ga., and Santa Clara, Calif.
-Drop-off services through local retailers including Costco, Walmart and Walgreens.
+Locations: Labs in Norcross, Ga., and Campbell, Calif.

 A version of this article appeared in the March 2011 issue of Family Tree Magazine.